msegeya/openpowerquality.github.io/src/organization/joinus.md

 Students will develop web-based user interfaces for PQ data consumption using the [Meteor Framework](http://www.meteor.com).
 Students should have some background in web technologies (javascript, css, html, etc).
 Ideas of UI components include PQ maps, PQ event lists, display of grid-events vs local-event, and more.

-The end deliverable will be a UI component(s) that enhances the way we provide PQ information to consumers.
+The end deliverable will be a UI component(s) that enhances the way we provide PQ information to consumers and researchers.

 # For more information